 The setting will work for the two relays of the group, which can not be managed separately.

 3.8 Modbus serial protocol

-The analyzer exchanges information over the serial line via Modbus RTU or TCP (port 8000) protocols in slave mode.
+The analyzer exchanges information on the serial line via the Modbus RTU protocol or Modbus TCP (port 8000).

 For the settings and the data exchange table, please follow the steps below.